Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

   * MVT(Model View Template) development model.
   * Distributed development but unified management.
 Uliweb organizes a project with small apps.
-Each app can has its own configuration file(settings.py), templates directory, and static directory.
+Each app can has its own configuration file(settings.ini), templates directory, and static directory.
 Previouly created app can be easily reused.
 But when user runs the project, all apps can be treated as a whole app.
 User can also reference other static files and templates.
 If INSTALLED_APPS is not configured in